-- Cook for 1-2 minutes on medium heat until bubbles form on side of the pan.
+- Cook for 1-2 minutes on medium heat until bubbles form on the sides of the pan.

 - Mash the blueberries using a fork or potato masher and keep cooking for 2 minutes, stirring all the time to avoid the jam to burn.
-It should slightly thicken but stil be very runny, it will thicken in the oven don't worry.
+It should slightly thicken but still be very runny.
+It will thicken in the oven, don't worry.

-- Pour the jam on top of the prepared crust the use the remaining dough to crumble all other the bar.
+- Pour the jam on top of the prepared crust then use the remaining dough to crumble all other the bar.

 - Bake the bar for 35 minutes or until crispy on top and golden.